Moody Park

 Salomon Farmers’ Market Vendor Call Out

-If you are interested in receiving a vendor application, please call 260-427-6790 ext.2 or email This email address is being protected from spambots.
+If you are interested in receiving a mailed version of the vendor application or have any questions about the Market, please call 260-427-6790 ext.2 or email This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Like us on Facebook for additional information about the Farmers' Market!